 There is no shortage of resources when it comes to purchasing pre-planned unit studies or helps for developing your own.
 Chances are you, too, will incorporate at least one unit study during your family’s homeschooling adventure.

-The following are unit study features that can be implemented in any method of educating:
+The following are unit study features that can be implemented no matter what your educational style: